VemorPhose/JobNavigator/README.md

 Follow these steps to set up JobYatra on your local machine:

-**Note:** Make sure you have Node.js and npm installed on your machine before starting the setup process.
+**Note:** Make sure you have Node.js, npm and PostgreSQL installed on your machine before starting the setup process.

 **1. Clone the Repository:**
 ```bash